empathicqubit/vscode-cc65-debugger/README.md

 You will also need a target to generate the preprocessor `.i` files.
 The default target is `preprocess-only`, but you can change the command used with the `preprocessCommand` option.

-If you have included any optimizations you should probably turn those off, however, efort has been made to trace some of them.
+If you have included any optimizations (`-Osir`) you should probably turn those off, however, efort has been made to trace some of them.

 ## Changes needed to your system